Start Here

 A practical rhythm:

-• Daily checks in warm or windy weather.
+• Check daily in warm, sunny or windy weather.

 Deep dive: How Often Should You Water Plants in Pots in the UK?.

-• Summer: run fruiting crops where light supports them.
+• Summer: grow fruiting crops where light is strong enough.

-• Autumn: shift to cooler-season leaves and maintenance.
+• Autumn: shift to cooler-season leaves and tidy-up jobs.

-• Winter: reduce complexity and protect core plants.
+• Winter: reduce complexity and protect the plants worth keeping.

 For month-by-month direction, use Year-Round Balcony Planting Calendar for the UK.